landoskape/syd/README.md

 ### Data loading
 Thinking about how to get data into a Syd viewer can be non-intuitive.
 For some examples that showcase different ways to get your data into a Syd viewer, check out the [data loading example](examples/3-data_loading.ipynb).
-Or, if you just want a quick example, check this out:
+Or, if you just want a quick and fast example, check this one out:
 ```python
 import numpy as np
 from matplotlib import pyplot as plt